Is Gist GDPR Compliant?

 AWS - the bulk of user data is hosted in AWS

-Stripe - payment data, including user emails and company names, is maintained in Stripe
+Stripe - payment data, including user emails and company names, are maintained in Stripe.

 Zapier - some user data is sent to Zapier for forwarding to some of our other subprocessors, like Slack.